-- Non-Banking Financial Company-Factors: NBFC-Factors is that form of NBFCs which functions as a factoring business where at least 50% of the total assets, is the financial assets and the business income should constitute at least 50% of the gross income.
+Non-Banking Financial Company-Factors: NBFC-factors is that form of NBFCs which functions as a factoring business.
+At least 50% of the total assets, is the financial assets, and the business income should constitute at least 50% of the gross income.

-- Asset Finance Company (AFC): An asset finance company usually provides loan for the purchase of physical assets which are used for business or production purpose such as automobiles, machinery, equipment, etc. The income generated by an AFC should not be less than 60% of its total assets or income.
+Asset Finance Company (AFC): An asset finance company usually provides a loan for the purchase of physical assets.
+These are used for business or production purpose such as automobiles, machinery, equipment, etc. The income generated by an AFC should not be less than 60% of its total assets or income.

-- Residuary Non-Banking Company: The RNBCs are engaged in accepting deposits as per certain schemes or arrangements or through other means except the loan company, investment or asset financing.
+Residuary Non-Banking Company: The RNBCs are engaged in accepting deposits as per specific schemes or arrangements or through other means except the loan company, investment or asset financing.